 - Real Estate Investment: The accredited investors can go for a partial stake in real estate investments, this type of investment is also known as crowdfunded real estate investment.

 - Venture Capital and Private Equity Fund: The accredited investors also invest in venture capital i.e. when a start-up company raises capital through unregistered securities and private equity funds which means when an already established company decides to increase its capital or share valuation and offers securities directly to accredited investors for this matter.

-- Specialty Investment Fund: Apart from venture capital, private equity, and hedge funds, accredited investors can also invest in specialty investment fund i.e. alternative investment option which falls outside the purview of above-mentioned funds, one of the examples of this kind of investment is the crypto fund, which is basically an investment in crypto-currency and crypto-assets.
+- Specialty Investment Fund: Apart from venture capital, private equity, and hedge funds, accredited investors can also invest in specialty investment fund i.e. alternative investment option which falls outside the purview of the above-mentioned funds, one of the examples of this kind of investment is the crypto fund, which is basically an investment in crypto-currency and crypto-assets.

-Advantages of Becoming an Accredited Investor
+Advantages of becoming an Accredited Investor

 Some of the advantages are given below: